Hotz99/hardhat/docs/report.md

 ## System Overview

-The platform operates on a hybrid model separating verification from data storage.
-Users register on-chain with hashed attributes while keeping sensitive financial data off-chain.
-When a Lender needs verification, the User grants specific on-chain consent.
-The Lender then requests data from the off-chain store, which verifies the consent against the blockchain before releasing data.
+We implemented a hybrid model separating verification from data storage.
+Users are registered on-chain with hashed attributes while keeping sensitive financial data off-chain.
+When a Lender needs verification, the User grants on-chain consent.
+The Lender then requests data from the off-chain store, which verifies the consent against the blockchain before serving data.
 All access events are immutably logged.

 ## Proposed Solution